enigma-io/boundless/UITypeaheadInput/README.md

 - __attrs__ `Object`
   - __attrs.*__
-  any [React-supported attribute](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes); applied to the `.ui-typeahead` node
+  any [React-supported attribute](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes); applied to the `.ui-typeahead-wrapper` node

 - __className__ `String`
-  additional CSS class(es) to be added to the rendered `.ui-typeahead` element
+  additional CSS class(es) to be added to the rendered `.ui-typeahead-wrapper` element

+- __defaultValue__ `String`
+  passed through to the main input node, `.ui-typeahead` -- may alternatively be set in `props.inputAttrs` if desired

 - __offscreenClass__ `String`
   the "offscreen" class used by your application; specifically to retain [ARIA navigability](http://snook.ca/archives/html_and_css/hiding-content-for-accessibility) as `display: none` excludes the element from consideration